Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 and because we are in the weak-* topology, the functional $g$ can be represented in the form $\mu\mapsto\expect{\mu}{f}$ for some $f\in\Lip_0(X)$.
 We replace $f$ by $f_1 = -f/\lipnorm{f}$, which results in a nonexpansive function for which

 The range of $f_1$ is not necessarily contained in $[0,1]$, but it must be contained in some subinterval of $\real$ of length at most $1$ by nonexpansiveness and because $d$ is $1$-bounded.
-As expectation is linear, we may simply shift $f_1$ by a suitable amount. \end{proofsketch} \begin{proof} The inequality $\kantsym{\lambda} \le \dhk$ follows from previous results \cite{bbkk:coalgebraic-behavioral-metrics}, hence it is sufficient to show $\dhk(d)(A,B) \le \kantsym{\lambda}(d)(A,B)$.
+As expectation is linear, we may simply shift $f_1$ by a suitable amount to extract the desired price function. \end{proofsketch} \begin{proof} The inequality $\kantsym{\lambda} \le \dhk$ follows from previous results \cite{bbkk:coalgebraic-behavioral-metrics}, hence it is sufficient to show $\dhk(d)(A,B) \le \kantsym{\lambda}(d)(A,B)$.